 1. Immediate: Learn what potential attackers know about you

 Before you can expand remote work to your company’s core business operations, first learn what cyber-attackers know about you, anticipate what they may do by gathering intelligence of your specific threats.
 Begin by identifying what publicly available information exists about your company.

 OTORIO’s experts are doing everything in their power to help industrial companies around the world to overcome this crisis with minimal cyber incidents.
-For a limited time, OTORIO is offering a free, non-intrusive cyber scan to help your industry stay ahead of the curve.
+For a limited time, OTORIO, an industrial cybersecurity company is offering a free, non-intrusive cyber scan to help your industry stay ahead of the curve.
 Click here to see if your organization qualifies for a free cyber scan.